DaveTCode/terraform-provider-pbs/docs/resources/node.md

 page_title: "pbs_node Resource - pbs"
 subcategory: ""
 description: |-
   Manage PBS vnodes.
 This resource creates, updates, and deletes vnodes in PBS.
+Bear in mind that a node created this way must still exist as a resolvable DNS record from the PBS server.
 ---

 # pbs_node (Resource)